• Skip to primary navigation

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-Can I use benzoyl peroxide and tretinoin together?
+Can tretinoin and benzoyl peroxide be used together?

-You can get a prescription for a tretinoin and benzoyl peroxide formulation by having a virtual photo-consultation with a dermatologist.
+You can get a prescription for acne by having an online consultation with a dermatologist.
 Price of the consultation starts at $59 and it takes 1-2 days to get an answer.

 Should I apply benzoyl peroxide or tretinoin first?